Education

 How to Create an Infographic Syllabus With Piktochart (Plus Templates)

-Is it a boring, wordy document that outlines the content a teacher will address throughout the semester or school year?
+Is it a boring, wordy document that outlines the course content a teacher will address throughout the semester or school year?

 Create a free Piktochart account so you can easily follow along and get access to the high-quality version of the templates we’re featuring below.